pymc-devs/pymc-examples/myst_nbs/case_studies/wrapping_jax_function.myst.md

 jitted_vec_hmm_logp_grad = jax.jit(jax.grad(vec_hmm_logp, argnums=list(range(5))))
 ```

-Let's print out the gradient with respect to `emission_signal`, and compare it with a rough finite difference estimation.
+Let's print out the gradient with respect to `emission_signal`.
+We will check this value is unchanged after we wrap our function in Aesara.

 ```{code-cell} ipython3
 jitted_vec_hmm_logp_grad(